OrinZ/one-character-shortlinks/readme.txt

 = Instead of redirecting, can the single character simply be the URL? = For this senario, the best case would probably be to use Wordpress' built-in permalink field, found on a post/page/media's edit page.

+= Can I use this to link to websites besides my own? = Theoretically yes, and full implementation is planned for a future release.

 = Can usage statistics be tracked? =
 Well no --- but actually yes.
 While it doesn't save such data itself, it was also designed not to interfere with existing solutions for tracking stats.
 If you do encounter trouble please add some details on the [issue tracker](https://github.com/OrinZ/one-character-shortlinks/issues).